 Institutions, large and small, are today having to be strategically responsive to a multitude of external and internal factors, some of which can be forecast whilst others are hard if not impossible to predict.
-COVID-19 has put strategy into sharp focus, stress testing existing strategies in changing environments, and in some cases rewriting them entirely.
-The 10- or 15-year horizon is no longer foreseeable, with strategies now needing to sustain through the short and medium term shifts in the external environment.
+The 10- or 15-year horizon is no longer foreseeable, with strategies now needing to sustain through the short and medium-term shifts in the external environment.

 We can support you to both develop and adapt a visionary strategy robust enough to withstand uncertainties in the external environment, but also implement and embed strategies into action across the organisation.